 The Stage instructions are used to create structured RLL^{PLUS} programs.
-Stages are program segments which can be activated by transitional logic, a jump or a set stage that is executed from an active stage.
-Stages are deactivated one scan after transitional logic, a jump, or a reset stage instruction is executed.
+Stages are program segments that can be activated by transitional logic, a Jump or a Set Stage that is executed from an active stage.
+Stages are deactivated one scan after transitional logic, a Jump, or a Reset Stage instruction is executed.